RobThePCGuy/Performance-Mod-Guide-For-Valheim/README.md

 [![GitHub issues](https://img.shields.io/github/issues/ZeroOneZero/Performance-Mod-Guide-For-Valheim?style=for-the-badge)](https://github.com/ZeroOneZero/Performance-Mod-Guide-For-Valheim/issues)
-**Consider donating a $1 if my guide helped.
-I’ll use it to buy more coffee!**
+*Consider donating a $1 if my guide helped.
+I’ll use it to buy more coffee* [![GitHub stars](https://img.shields.io/github/stars/ZeroOneZero/Performance-Mod-Guide-For-Valheim?style=for-the-badge)](https://github.com/ZeroOneZero/Performance-Mod-Guide-For-Valheim/stargazers)
-[![GitHub stars](https://img.shields.io/github/stars/ZeroOneZero/Performance-Mod-Guide-For-Valheim?style=for-the-badge)](https://github.com/ZeroOneZero/Performance-Mod-Guide-For-Valheim/stargazers)
 [![Donate with PayPal](https://raw.githubusercontent.com/stefan-niedermann/paypal-donate-button/master/paypal-donate-button.png)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=N86JXA77CARWE)

 # Performance Mod Guide For Valheim

-**I hope this guide finds all well!
-It’s not the fix all, end all problems guide, but it’s a start.
-I aim to preserve the veraciousness of this guide so if you notice any inconsistencies, open an issue through GitHub or [Contact Me](mailto:crazypants010@gmail.com).
-I welcome any aid.**

-**I have outlined some simple and not so simple steps.
-I would suggest you read through this first so you know what you’re getting yourself into.**
+## This guide was designed to be as comprehensive as possible.
+That is, it contains data gathered, tested, and tried from various internet sources.
+However, some of this may become obsolete in the future.
+Please let me know if any information needs to be updated or removed.
+I am always open to new ideas.
+I will keep this guide as long as it is necessary.
+[Contact Me](mailto:crazypants010@gmail.com)

+## It is divided into sections.
+You are not required to complete all of the sections; only those that you believe are required.
+When I reinstall a game after a break, I still start from the beginning.
+There are both easy and difficult steps.
+My advice is to read it all the way through first, so you know what you're getting yourself into!

-**If you are the type looking for meaning, I recommend visiting [Rob’s Bible](https://github.com/ZeroOneZero/robs-bible).**
+### If you are the type looking for meaning, I recommend visiting [Rob’s Bible](https://github.com/ZeroOneZero/robs-bible).

 ![Caution](https://github.com/ZeroOneZero/Valheim-Modding-and-Performance/blob/main/images/image2.jpg?raw=true)